Strand PHIL.IV Volunteering and Service

 The learner will:

-- clay for each student about the size of your fist
+- clay for each young person about the size of an adult fist

-Families are invited to the fundraiser and they may purchase student-made artwork.
+Families are invited to the fundraiser and they may purchase youth-made artwork.
 All profits are donated to the local soup kitchen.

-Demonstrate how to use the clay tools and techniques to make a functional clay piece (such as a bowl).
-Remind students to roll up sleeves and remove jewelry (place in pockets) because their hands will become dirty.
+Demonstrate how to use the clay tools and techniques to make a bowl.
+Make sure they roll up sleeves and remove jewelry (place in pockets) because their hands will become dirty.
 Clay is easily cleaned with soap and water.

-Give each student a ball of clay the size of your fist.
+Give each person a ball of clay the size of your fist.

-Using a rolling pin, students roll out a large slab of clay about 1/4" thick.
+Using a rolling pin, they roll out the clay about 1/4" thick.
 This can be used for the base and sides of a slab pot.
 A coil pot starts with any shape slab base and 1/4" wide coils.
 A round-sided pot starts with a round base and a long rectangle for the sides.

 To join two pieces of clay together: